kholoud512/kholoudibrahim/README.md

-# 👋 Hi, I'm Kholoud Ibrahim
+# 👋 Hi, I'm Kholoud Ahmed

 I'm a Master's student in Computer Science (CPS2 at Université Jean Monnet).
 Passionate about software development, automation, and AI-powered systems.